JohannesBasmahji/Spotify-Stock-Profile/README.md

 + A comparison of the Spotify Stock price vs the Dow Jones Industrial Average price

-During this project, I have analyzed, prepared, and ploted data.
-My visualizations can help asses the risk of the Spotify stock.
+During this project, I have analyzed, prepared, and plotted data.
+My visualizations can help assess the risk of the Spotify stock.
 As the last step I have created a presentation to share.

 View files: